rht-labs/tech-exercise/docs/3-revenge-of-the-automated-testing/6b-tekton.md

 Name: writable-host-mount
 ```

-Run with all default checks in pipeline
+Run with all default checks in pipeline (this will fail the build)

 ```yaml
     - name: kube-linter
       runAfter: